 Research

-(3) How can global private power be held politically accountable?
+(3) How can private tech power be held accountable by states and people?

-While the objects of my study range from war contractors and business associations to non-governmental organizations and technology companies, my analytical tools are united in tracing the logics of private power and political responsibility through original archival data.
+This research builds on my decade-long study of transnational private actors, including security contractors, business assosications, NGOs, and tech companies.
+While the objects of study are diverse, my analytical tools are united in tracing the logics of private power and political responsibility through original qualitative data.

 HYBRID SOVEREIGNTY